 If you’re looking for a cheap-ish option, officially licensed Icons of the Realms packs – like this one, made for use with the D&D starter set – will see you through.
 The miniatures are of average detail, but useful for new players intent on fielding minis for a specific adventure.

 If you’re a little more carefree with your purse, and ready to embrace the inner collector within you, you could have a peek at Icons of the Realms booster packs.
 Again, themed with Wizard’s D&D sourcebooks, the blind boosters include four random miniatures for around $20 / £20 a pack.
 Not exactly a bargain, and certainly not the most cost-effective way of building a collection.
 Don’t be swayed by the branding, but have a go if you long to recreate the thrill of opening up a pack of Pokémon, and being gradually disappointed as the rush of opportunity recedes.

 Best custom miniatures

 When you’re after a miniature that perfectly encapsulates your character – one that translates all their threads, slick hair, snarling expression, and accessories into an exact facsimile – look no further than Hero Forge.
-Design a custom miniature from the website’s range of modular body parts and accessories, and a 3D print of your character will be served up before your eyes.
+Design a custom miniature from the website’s range of modular body parts and accessories, and a 3D printed miniature of your character will be served up before your eyes.

 The breadth of choice shouldn’t be dismissed